robphoenix/bordeltabernacle.github.io/_posts/2015-09-04-clojure-dipping-toes.md

-user=> true ; Ain't nothing going on but a boolean, yo. true user=> nil ; nil is the absence of a value, I suppose like None in Python nil user=> (+ 5 (- 4 2)) ; Here's the beginning of the growth of the parens 7
+user=> true ; Ain't nothing going on but a boolean, yo. true user=> nil ; nil is the absence of a value, like None in Python nil user=> (+ 5 (- 4 2)) ; Here's the beginning of the growth of the parens 7